OCA/dms/dms/README.rst

    means.
 It would be nice to be able to remove that rule at some point.
 -  Searchpanel in files: Highlight items (shading) without records when filtering something (by name for example).
+-  Accessing the clipboard (for example copy share link of file/directory) is limited to secure connections.
+It also happens in any part of Odoo.

 Bug Tracker
 ===========